 For example, if team-level Agile has a Daily Scrum practice, in the Agile team-of-teams there’s a “Scrum of Scrum” where each team is represented and together the teams’ representatives figure out how best to work towards their common goal that cuts across the “Team of Teams”.

-If there’s a team-level “Sprint Planning” event, there’s a somewhat comparable “Team of Teams” planning event which we call “Program Increment Planning” in SAFe where teams work together to figure out what they should focus on in the next timebox, what are the key integration points, risks, etc. This is an example of applying the same “cadence with cross-domain synchronization” principle at both the team and team-of-teams level.
+If there’s a team-level “Sprint Planning” event, there’s a somewhat comparable “Team of Teams” planning event which we call “Program Increment Planning” in SAFe where teams work together to figure out what they should focus on in the next timebox, what are the key integration points, risks, etc. This is an example of applying the same “cadence with cross-domain synchronization” principle at both the team and team-of-teams levels.

 Scaling Marketing Ownership

-“Classic Agile” talks about the Product Owner who is accountable for optimizing the Product Backlog to maximize business value delivered by the product and overall profit from it.
+“Classic Agile” talks about the Product Owner who is accountable for optimizing the Product Backlog to maximize the business value delivered by the product and overall profit from it.

 In a marketing context, we talk about the Marketing Owner who tries to figure out the ideal Marketing Backlog to maximize the business value that is achieved by impacting the customer buying/owning journey.

-What happens when there’s a team-of-teams? can one Marketing Owner still guide the whole team-of-teams?
+What happens when there’s a team of teams? can one Marketing Owner still guide the whole team of teams?
 In SAFe we separate responsibilities between a more strategic “Marketing Management” role (to compare with Product Management in a development context) and a more tactical “Marketing Owner” that works more closely with 1-2 teams in a certain area.

 What if planning sprint-to-sprint isn’t enough?
 What if you need more predictability?